Christina Gabbitas: Charity work

+Gabbitas is a trustee of the Children's Literature Festival charity, which she set up.
+Its patrons include award-winning actress Jenny Agutter and Michael Bradley (musician) of band The Undertones.
+The charity holds free literature festivals for children and families in places including Blackburn and Selby.

+Gabbitas received recognition for her work with the Children's Literature Festival charity in 2023, when she was first chosen as one of only 500 Coronation Champions for the coronation of Charles III, and secondly, she was awarded a Prime Minister's Points of Light Award in the same year.

-Awards
+Book Awards

 Felicity Fly meets Veronica Vac was voted into the final of the People's Book Prize 2014.

 The second volume of poetry published from the eight line rhyme initiative in September 2014 gained Gabbitas the Dame Beryl Bainbridge First Time Author Award at The People's Book Prize at a ceremony in London in 2015.
 The book takes creatures and food as its themes.

 In 2016 Gabbitas received the Sue Ryder Yorkshire Women of Achievement award in education for encouraging and making an impact educating children through her work.

 Gabbitas received a further award in May 2019 when her book Share Some Secrets won the Best Achievement category in the People's Book Prize.